Defy Extreme Stain Review 2026 4.1/5 (22)

 Defy Extreme Stain Review

-Defy Extreme Wood and Deck stains are one of our top choices for water-based deck stains.
-It has superior UV resistance and has the ability to penetrate into the wood grain almost as well as an oil-based semi-transparent.
-The mold and mildew protection is superior to 90% of all other semi-transparent stains due to the nanoparticles of zinc oxide.
+Defy Extreme Wood and Deck Stains are among my top picks for water-based stains.
+Offering exceptional UV resistance, it penetrates deeply into the wood grain—almost as well as an oil-based semi-transparent stain.
+Plus, its mold and mildew protection outperforms 90% of other semi-transparent stains, thanks to the nanoparticles of zinc oxide.

 Defy Extreme Deck Stain Scores (1-10)